 Sometimes, over the years, perceptions can shift.
 And that’s what happened with the Rolling Thunder Revue, helped by the 2002 release of the fifth installment in Dylan’s Bootleg Series, which presented two discs of tracks from the first, and better-loved, leg of the tour.
 Sporting crackling reinventions of ’60s material, intense versions of material from Desire and duets between Dylan and Joan Baez, the set provided a wider perspective on the infamous tour.

-Since that Bootleg edition, some fans and critics have softened their opinions on Hard Rain, especially the second side of the LP, which features Bob roaring through some of the Blood on the Tracks material.
+Since that Bootleg edition, some fans and critics have softened their opinions on Hard Rain, especially the second side of the LP, which features Dylan roaring through some of the Blood on the Tracks material.
 These performances, no doubt, feature blistered edges, which might lure in as many listeners as it pushes away.
 Decades later, there are apparently enough fans who fall into the former category, because rumors persist of an official release of the Hard Rain TV special as well as a documentary about the tour.
-The Revue might just get rolling again.
+Maybe someday the Revue might just get rolling again.